This article is inspired by the legacy of Bitcoin Pizza Day.

 A Beginner’s Guide for Small and Large Businesses

-It’s easy to set up a crypto wallet, but there are a few considerations that businesses owners should verify before going much further:
+It’s easy to set up a private crypto wallet and accept payments, but there are a few considerations that businesses owners should also verify before going much further:

 1. If you provide a professional service, such as a lawyer’s practice, check with your professional association for any specific rules, restrictions or recommendations.